qwc-services/qwc-docker/README.md

 SELinux
 -------

 If you have SELinux enabled, you will need to sandbox certain files and ports to allow the Docker containers access.
-You can run the script `scripts/set_permissions.sh` to do this.
-Please ensure that the `QWC_UID` and `QWC_GID` in the script matches the `SERVICE_UID` and `SERVICE_GID` set in the docker-compose file.
+You can run `sudo scripts/set_permissions.sh` to do this.
+Please ensure that the `QWC_UID` and `QWC_GID` in the script match the `SERVICE_UID` and `SERVICE_GID` set in the docker-compose file.

 Development